stanford-policylab/opp/py/data_readme_template.md

   (SEARCH in raw data); this removes about ~4.4% of records, but many of these rows are lacking sufficient information for differentiation, i.e. they have NA for many of their values
+- search_conducted is derived from SEARCH (raw_search in clean data); NAs in the original column and converted to FALSE, under the assumption that officers sometimes don't record the absence of a search.
+However, there are other values other than the ones provided in the data dictionary (and are not NA), these are converted to NA for search_conducted but available in the raw_search column for review; some of them appear to be the result malformed rows and/or incorrect data entry, i.e. some of them could be race classifications
 - type is based on `TYCOD DESCRIPTION`, which is passed through as raw_call_desc
 - race is passed through to provide access to greater granularity